Cherreads

 Caelus's vision blurred and shifted as the teleportation light faded, leaving the Mark of Origin space behind.
 In the next heartbeat, he materialized inside a modest wooden hut.
-It was sparse, furnished only with a simple bed against the wall and a table accompanied by a single chair.
+It was sparse, furnished with a simple bed against the wall and a table accompanied by a single chair.
 On the wooden surface lay a pen and a blank sheet of paper.

 "I made it."
 A wide grin tugged at Caelus's lips as he took in his surroundings.
 "I am finally inside the Origin Ascension Domain."